brandonscholten/producer-consumer/README.md

-Brandon Scholten - Operating Systems - 2023
+Brandon Scholten - Operating Systems - Producer Comsuner - 2023
 # Overview
-This project uses two separate processes to simulate the producer consumer problem using a buffer of size three.
+This project uses two separate processes to simulate the producer consumer problem using a buffer of size two.
 The buffer is loaded into shared memory and modified by the producer, which adds values to it in a loop.
 The consumer reads each value as it is added and displays it in the terminal.
 The shared memory buffer is then deallocated.
 THe project uses the semaphore.h library and sys/mman library to implement semaphores and interprocess communication.

 # Compilation
 To compile the program, clone the repository and run the following: